francesco-kriegel/conexp-fx/README.md

 * Windows

 ## Features
+Most time-consuming algorithms use parallel threads to shorten computation time.
 Please note, that currently not all features are available from the graphical user interface and from the command line interface.

 ### Formal Concept Analysis